tk373/Chess/README.md

 # Setup

 To run this you only need to serve all the files via a webserver.
-I'm always using Liveserver, which is an extention in VS Code.
+I always use Liveserver, which is an extention in VS Code.

-Ten just press "start game" and a chess board will be generated.
+Then just press "start game" and a chess board will be generated.